glnmario/glnmario.github.io/index.md

 - Three tasks (with new datasets) accepted for the [BIG-bench](https://github.com/google/BIG-bench) collaborative benchmark, thanks to an amazing team of students and researchers brought together by the [Amsterdam ELLIS unit](https://ivi.fnwi.uva.nl/ellis/2021/04/19/first-amsterdam-ellis-team-participates-in-challenge/).
 - Excited to co-organise the fourth edition of the [BlackboxNLP](https://blackboxnlp.github.io) workshop, which will take place on November 11th at EMNLP. -->

-## Invited talks
+## Invited talks and guest lectures
+- Seminar on Detection of Semantic Shift, University of Zürich.
+21 March 2024.
+- Text Technology & Digital Linguistics colloquium, University of Zürich.
+5 March 2024.
+- Department of Computer Science and Computational Linguistics, Saarland University, Germany.
+26 February 2024.
 - Keynote at the EMNLP Workshop on Computational Approaches to Historical Language Change ([LChange'23](https://www.changeiskey.org/event/2023-emnlp-lchange/)), Singapore.
 6 December 2023.
 - Reatch nanoTalks.
-Zurich, Switzerland.
+Zürich, Switzerland.
 26 November 2023.
 - Natural Language Processing Seminar.
 University of Groningen.
 3 November.
 - Explainable Machine Learning Lab, University of Tübingen.
 26 July 2023.
 - Cognitive Lexicon Laboratory, University of Toronto.
 Canada.
 13 July 2023.